|

 realization.
 But we as a nation do stand square on the doctrine of liberty and justice for

-United State's National
+United State's current National

 Motto: